codyatucker/codyatucker.github.io/about.md

 title: About
 permalink: /about/
 ---
 I'm Cody Tucker.
 After years of struggling to find a home for my personal blog, I've finally wrapped my head around a solution that gives me more control over my content than ever before.
-I want codytucker.net to serve as the home base for my entire online presence, with as much content coming *from* this is site as possible.
+I want codytucker.net to serve as the home base for my entire online presence, with most, if not all "content" coming from this is site.

 This site is built using [jekyll](https://jekyllrb.com) with hosting handled by [GitHub Pages](https://pages.github.com).
 The theme is a modified version of [minima](https://github.com/jekyll/minima).